Radi3nt/Fly-plugin/README.md

   - `fly [player]` - Allow to fly for yourself or another player
   - `flyspeed <1-9> [player]` - Allow to chage fly speed for yourself or another player
+  - `tempfly <time in seconds>[ player]` - Allow to fly for yourself or another player **temporally**
+  - `flyers` - List all the player that can fly
   - `flyreload` - Simply reload the fly-plugin config

 ## Permissions

   - `fly.fly` - Allow to toggle your flight ability
-  - `fly.others` - Allow to toggle the flight ability or the flight speed of the other player (no permission needed for the targeted player)
+  - `fly.others` - Allow to toggle the flight ability, or the flight speed of the other player (no permission needed for the targeted player)
+  - `fly.tempfly` - Allow you to tempfly yourself
+  - `fly.tempflyothers` - Allow you to tempfly other persons
+  - `fly.flyers` - Allow you to get the list of the flyers
   - `fly.speed` or `fly.speed.[1-9]` - Allow to change your fly speed or that of the other players (no permission needed for the targeted player)
   - `fly.invincible` - Allow to be invincible when flying
   - `fly.damage` - Allow to do damage when flying